 Canvas includes a wealth of parent-focused tools, including a parent dashboard and the Canvas Parent app, which show parents detailed information about their child’s learning and progress.
 Teachers can communicate with students and parents alike using the internal messaging functions in Canvas.

-This is just one of the tools powering education trends during the 2021-2022 school year.
+This is just one of the tools that powered recent education trends.

 Teachers use Screencastify to quickly and easily create videos for parents for just about any kind of parent-teacher communication.
 It’s a lightweight Chrome browser extension that’s free for basic educational use.